 St. Joseph Grad Information Graduation Planning Information 2021 – 2022 At this time in the school year Graduating students should be: -Achievement of all diploma requirements by June 2022 -Researching programs / pre-requisites / jobs for next year (apprenticeship, world of work, volunteerism, college programs, university programs etc.) -Exploring online resources -Checking announcements, for news about graduation procedures.

 To earn an Ontario Secondary School Diploma (OSSD) students must:

 A. Earn 30 credits including 18 compulsory and 12 electives

-*Students should review the Ontario College Handbook – contact the colleges directly and visit Student Services for specific program requirements.
-It is the students responsibility to verify that information is correct on the OCAS site, if there is a discrepancy inform Guidance ASAP.
+*Students should review myBlueprint, contact the colleges directly and visit Student Services for specific program requirements.
+It is the student's responsibility to verify that information is correct on the OCAS site, if there is a discrepancy inform Guidance ASAP.

-To apply to an Ontario University: -Earn an OSSD -Complete a minimum of six Grade 12 courses at the U and/or M level (including prerequisites) -Apply online through OUAC at www.ouac.on.ca/101 -Students will receive a PIN (password) from Student Services in late November -Complete and pay for application prior to Dec.
-18th and no later than January 13, 2016 (application fee is $140.00 for three choices –additional choices are $47.00 each)
+To apply to an Ontario University: -Earn an OSSD -Complete a minimum of six Grade 12 courses at the U and/or M level (including prerequisites) -Apply online through OUAC at www.ouac.on.ca/101 -Students will receive a PIN (password) from Student Services in late October/early November -Students should complete and pay for their application prior to Dec.
+18th and no later than January 13, 2022 (application fee is $150.00 for three choices –additional choices are $50.00 each)